emqx/emqx-operator/README.md

 ## Overview

-The EMQX Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQX](https://www.emqx.io/) includes EMQX Broker and EMQX Enterprise.
-The purpose of this project is to simplify and automate the configuration of EMQX cluster.
+The EMQX Operator provides [Kubernetes](https://kubernetes.io/) native deployment and management of [EMQX](https://www.emqx.io/) including EMQX Broker and EMQX Enterprise.
+The purpose of this project is to simplify and automate the configuration of the EMQX cluster.

 The EMQX Operator includes, but is not limited to, the following features: